jgscott/ECO394D/slides/07_bootstrap/07_bootstrap.md

 - The _standard error_ is the standard deviation of the sampling distribution.
 - Roughly speaking, it answers the question: how far off do I expect my estimate to be from the truth?
 - A practical way of estimating the standard error is by _bootstrapping_: repeatedly re-sampling with replacement from the original sample, and re-calculating the estimate each time.
+- In simple cases we can also calculate a _plug-in_ estimate of the standard error, using probability theory together with sample estimates of unknown parameters.  __You will do this all the time in Econometrics!__

 Summary
 ========